pooyan-sadigh/Django_login-required/README.md

 # notice:
 1) Logging function (page) must be defined as our first function.
-2) It's better to redirect logged in users when they try to access the logging page again.
+2) It's better to redirect (to homepage) logged in users when they try to access the logging page again.

 # requirements:
 1) python 3.9